Antashma/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+React's useRouteMatch hook is very useful when having to access 'pathname' and 'match' data without the making a <Route>.

 1. How would you explain form validation to someone who has never programmed before?
+Form validation is the process of checking the user's input and seeing if it passes or fails what value is to be expected.
+Fr example, a form may have a input for email and the validaton for this input will check that it is a proper email address.

 1. In 1-2 sentences, define end to end testing.
+End-to-end testing checks the entire application.
+It is also the most slowest and expensive type of application testing.

 ## Instructions